junhopark/github-pages-test/_posts/2010-04-14-new-recording-gone-from-the-portrait.md

 ---
-title: New Recording: Gone From The Portrait
+title: New Recording - Gone From The Portrait
 layout: posts
 tags:
  - music